2010–11 Boston University Terriers women's ice hockey season

-The Boston University Terriers women's hockey team will represent Boston University in the 2010–11 NCAA Division I women's ice hockey season.
-The Terriers are coached by Brian Durocher and they were the first team in Hockey East to qualify for the NCAA Frozen Four championship game.
+The Boston University Terriers women's ice hockey team represented Boston University in the 2010–11 NCAA Division I women's ice hockey season.
+The Terriers were coached by Brian Durocher and they were the first team in Hockey East to qualify for the NCAA Frozen Four championship game.
 In addition, Catherine Ward became the first Terriers player to be recognized as an All-American selection.
 Ward also set a program single-season record for most assists in one season with 27.